PySimpleGUI/DocsCleanup/cookbook.md

 ## More Ways to "Dress Up Your Windows"

-In addition to color there are a several of other ways to potentially make your window more attractive.
+In addition to color there are a several other ways to potentially make your window more attractive.
 A few easy ones include:

 * Remove the titlebar
 * Make your window semi-transparent (change opacity)